mdlacasse/Owl/README.md

 [![Docker](https://img.shields.io/docker/v/owlplanner/owldocker?label=docker)](https://hub.docker.com/r/owlplanner/owldocker)
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://owlplanner.streamlit.app)

-## A retirement exploration tool based on mixed-integer linear programming
+## Open-source retirement planning optimizer for tax-efficient withdrawal strategies

+*Roth conversion optimizer · Social Security claiming strategy · Monte Carlo retirement simulator · Python retirement calculator*

 <img align="right" src="papers/images/owl.png" width="250">

 -------------------------------------------------------------------------------------

 ### TL;DR
-Owl is a retirement financial planning tool that uses a mixed-integer linear programming optimization algorithm to provide guidance on retirement decisions such as contributions, withdrawals, Roth conversions, and more.
+Owl is an open-source **retirement planning tool** that helps US retirees answer the hardest questions in retirement income planning: when to claim Social Security, how much to convert to Roth each year, which accounts to withdraw from first, and how to minimize lifetime taxes.
+It uses mixed-integer linear programming to *optimize* withdrawal strategies rather than merely simulate them, finding the mathematically best sequence of decisions across all accounts simultaneously.

-Users can select varying return rates to perform historical back testing, stochastic rates for performing Monte Carlo analyses, or fixed rates either derived from historical averages, or set by the user.
+Users can stress-test their plan with historical back-testing, Monte Carlo simulation with sequence-of-returns risk, or fixed rates derived from historical averages.

-Owl is designed for US retirees as it considers US federal tax laws, state income taxes for all 50 states and DC, ACA marketplace premiums (pre-65), Medicare premiums, rules for 401k including required minimum distributions, maturation rules for Roth accounts and conversions, social security rules, etc.
+Owl covers the full US tax landscape: federal income tax, state income taxes for all 50 states and DC, long-term capital gains, NIIT, Medicare IRMAA surcharges, ACA marketplace premiums, RMDs, and Roth conversion rules — all embedded directly in the optimizer so that tax-efficient retirement income planning is built into every result, not applied as an afterthought.

 **Key capabilities:**
 - **Tax optimization** — federal + state income tax (all 50 states + DC), LTCG brackets, NIIT, Medicare IRMAA, and ACA premiums all embedded in the optimizer